bjnmercer/bjnmercer.github.io/_posts/2020-01-08-bgc-text-rendering-the-horrible-way.md

 # Slacker notice

-Wow, it's been nearly a year since my last post (*what is this, Project Crown!?* - Editor), and a year and a half since the last BGC post
+Wow, it's been nearly a year since my last post (*Update: it's now actually been more than a year*), and [more than] a year and a half since the last BGC post

-I'd love to say I've done heaps more on BGC but according to the last modified date, it's been 9 months.
+I'd love to say I've done heaps more on BGC but according to the last modified date, but alas.
 Also, I have yet to actually commit any code to github.
 So time to restart the blog and maybe that'll get me motivated again.

 # Where we left off